Herpes: Facts for men, women, and pregnancy

 Other things you can do:

-- Gently bathe the area with diluted salt water (dissolve one tablespoon of cooking salt in a washing up bowl or a bathroom sink filled with warm water and bathe the affected skin 2-3 times a day).
+- Gently bathe the area with diluted salt water (dissolve one tablespoon of cooking salt in a washing up bowl or a bathroom sink filled with warm water and bathe the affected skin 2 to 3 times a day).

 - Go for a wee in a warm bath or in the shower.